top of page

 Welche Anregungen, welches Lob und und welche Kritik gibst du uns bezügl.
 FFP?

-Hoffentlich viel und ausführlich – auf allen unseren Social Media und Messenger-Plattformen!
-Wir werden wenn immer möglich antworten.
+Hoffentlich viel und ausführlich – auf unseren Social Media und Messenger-Plattformen!
+Wir werden bestimmt antworten.
 Insbesondere unsere Mitglieder sind aufgerufen mit Vorschlägen zur Förderung von FFP beizutragen und allfällige Kurskorrekturen anzubringen.
-Dafür steht die Mitglieder WhatsApp-Gruppe «HELPERS Food for Phils» zur Verfügung.
-Hier können auch (Mehrheits-)Beschlüsse gefasst werden, zumal die weltweit verstreuten Mitglieder schlecht zu Versammlungen einberufen werden können.
+Dafür steht die Mitglieder und DonatorInnen WhatsApp-Gruppe «HELPERS Food for Phils» zur Verfügung (Beitritts-Link hier: https://chat.whatsapp.com/JYAThopRlrq9x6fMCLcX6J).
+Hier können auch (Mehrheits-)Beschlüsse gefasst werden, zumal die weltweit verstreuten Mitglieder schlecht zu Anwesenheits-Versammlungen einberufen werden können ;)

 AAAQRCodeBusinessCardVisitenkarteClickor